z4kn4fein/stashbox/docs/advanced/decorators.md

 var processors = container.ResolveAll<IEventProcessor>();
 ```

-You can also mark your dependencies for decoration with **property/field/parameter attributes**.
+You can also mark your dependencies for decoration with **property / field / parameter attributes**.

 ```cs
 class LogAttribute : Attribute { }